PascalGuenther/ddelta/README.md

 * memory requirement is constant (rather than `m + n`) - three buffers essentially.
 * only the old file must be seek()able

-Furthermore, libdivsufsort is needed for compiling and running the diff algorithm.
+Furthermore, libdivsufsort or libsais is needed for compiling and running the diff algorithm.
 It's not needed for patching.

 ## New patch file format